zopencommunity/perlport/README.md

       - GIT_TEMPLATE_DIR=/path/to/share/git-core/templates
       - GIT_EXEC_PATH=/path/to/libexec/git-core
  - GNU Make - It is recommended that you use [IBM Make for z/OS](https://www-01.ibm.com/marketing/iwm/platform/mrs/assets?source=swg-dmzos)
- - C compiler - It is recommended that you use either xlclang or c99 to build perl.  xlclang can be downloaded from https://www.ibm.com/products/z-and-cloud-modernization-stack
+ - C compiler - It is recommended that you use either xlclang or c99 to build perl.  xlclang can be installed via [IBM Z and Cloud Modernization Stack](https://www.ibm.com/products/z-and-cloud-modernization-stack)

 To build and test the code:
  - Log on to z/OS UNIX
  - Make sure that Git and GNU Make path's are in your PATH environment variable and configured appropriately.
 Additionally, set the environment variable GIT_ROOT to the bin directory of your git installation: `export GIT_ROOT=/rsusr/ported/bin`
  - Clone perlport: `git clone https://github.com/ZOSOpenTools/perlport.git && cd perlport`
  - Source the perlport environment variables via setenv.sh: `. ./setenv.sh`
- - Set the perl install location to your preferred location.  `export PERL_OS390_TGT_CONFIG_OPTS="-Dprefix=$HOME/local"`
+ - Set the perl install location to your preferred location.  `export PERL_INSTALL_DIR="$HOME/local"`
- - Now build, test and install perl: `perlbuild.sh`
+ - Now build, test and install perl using `./bin/perlbuild.sh`

-The code is built by `perlbuild.sh`, which performs the following tasks:
+`./bin/perlbuild.sh` performs the following tasks:
- - cloning perl5 from the perl repo
+ - clones the latest perl from the perl git repo
- - setting the code page of the files to ISO8859-1 (ASCII)
+ - sets the code page of the files to ISO8859-1 (ASCII)
  - applying the patches to the mainline perl code from the `patches` directory
  - running Configure
  - running make